 In my opinion, the only advantage to hiring a PDI instructor, is that the price of the lesson should be cheaper.
-However, this may well prove to be a false economy.
+However, this may well prove to be a false economy and driving lesson rate anound nelson and blackburn test centres are much lower than other cities.
 Currently, the DSA is considering banning PDIs from being able to provide driving lessons for payment.
-So, would you choose a PDI over an ADI?
+So, should you choose a PDI over an ADI?

 The Cost of A Driving Lesson

 The majority of learners start shopping for driving lessons with this question in mind.
 This approach actually turns your shopping into looking for the cheapest option.
 But if you want to find a good driving instructor, that option would not suit you at all.
 You should run away from two extremes – over-priced driving lessons and under- priced “special offers

 The prices charged for lessons can differ widely.
 The average across the country is around £22 per hour driving lesson.
 If the price is cheaper make sure you ask whether the instructor giving the driving lesson is fully qualified.
 They may not be, hence the low price of the lessons.

 Don't be fooled by overly cheap driving lessons.
 Some driving schools may offer cheap introductory offers such as ten hours driving tuition for £100.
 These prices don't always add up.
 Remember cheap in, expensive out.
 They pull you in with a cheap deal but then you find yourself advised to have more tuition, at the standard rate, than you actually need.
 All driving schools need to make a profit.
 You won't get something for nothing